 This post may contain affiliate links.
 Please read our disclosure policy.

-Baking banana bread makes me happy.
+Baking a classic Banana Bread recipe makes me happy.
 I can’t be in a bad mood when I know banana bread is cooking in the oven.
-The aroma’s of the nut bread fill up my entire house and everyone knows something yummy is coming.
-It’s moist, and perfectly flavored, with a little crunch from the toasted walnuts.
-I could eat an entire loaf if I’m not careful. 😉
+The aroma of the bread fills up my entire house and everyone knows something yummy is coming.

 How to Make Banana Nut Bread